 School Holidays in Sydney: Autumn 2025

 Need some fresh ideas for the Easter holidays?
-As a Sydney mum and now grandma who’s spent years exploring this city with kids in tow, I’ve put together this guide to help you survive the long break without breaking the bank.
+As a Sydney mum and now grandma who’s spent years exploring this city with kids in tow, I’ve put together this guide to help you survive without breaking the bank.
 From free activities to special events, here’s the best of what’s happening around Sydney these holidays.

 The autumn school holidays run from Monday 14 April to Thursday 24 April 2025.